Master of Legal Studies Online Program Curriculum

 The online MLS curriculum consists of core general law courses and concentration-specific courses to build your expertise in the area of your choosing.
 The coursework is designed to give you a working knowledge of foundations of law and basic legal concepts.
 As you move through the program, you will be able to understand and navigate laws and regulations that apply to your work and your industry.
 You will also learn the invaluable skills needed to successfully interact with legal counsel to manage legal risks.

-Select from concentrations in Compliance and Risk Management or Finance.
-With either concentration, you will earn 32 credits through 10 asynchronous online courses.
+Select from concentrations in Compliance and Risk Management, Law and Emerging Technologies, Finance or Health Law.
+In total, you will earn 32 credits through 10 asynchronous online courses.
 All admitted students will also be required to complete an online non-credit orientation prior to the start of the first semester.

 Review full course descriptions below.